Exponential self-similar mixing by incompressible flows: Introduction

-An important aspect of our work concerns properties of solutions to the Cauchy problem for the continuity equation~\eqref{e:continuity} and of the associated regular Lagrangian flows. \footnoteb{That of regular Lagrangian flows is the appropriate notion for the flow generated by an ordinary differential equation (ODE for short) for which the velocity field has low regularity.
+\begin{parag}[Geometry of regular Lagrangian flows] When the velocity field is Lipschitz (as in the quasi-self-similar examples) then the associated flow is well-defined in the classical sense, and there is not much to add.
+However, when the velocity field has singularities and belongs only to some Sobolev class (as in the self-similar examples) then the flow is no longer well defined in the classical sense, and one should instead consider the notion of regular Lagrangian flow. \footnoteb{The notion of regular Lagrangian flow is the appropriate one for the flow generated by an ordinary differential equation (ODE for short) for which the velocity field has low regularity.
 A regular Lagrangian flow in $\R^d$ solves the ODE for almost every initial point, and additionally preserves the $d$-dimensional Lebesgue measure up to a bounded factor.
-The theory in~\cite{DPL,Amb} guarantees that, if the velocity field is Sobolev or $BV$ and has bounded divergence, then there exists a unique regular Lagrangian flow associated to it.} In detail, the construction in Section~\ref{pinching} (see Remark~\ref{r:messrlf}) gives an example of a velocity field in two space dimensions that belongs to the space $W^{s,p}$ for every $s,p$ such that $W^{s,p}$ does not embed in the Lipschitz class, i.e., for $s<2/p+1$, with the following properties: \begin{itemizeb} \item The associated regular Lagrangian flow does not preserve the connectedness of sets; \item The set of initial points for which the ODE that generates the flow has more than one solution contains a full segment; \item Such a segment is ``compressed'' by the regular Lagrangian flow to a single point. \footnoteb{By definition, a regular Lagrangian flow in $\R^d$ does not compress $d$-dimensional sets to null set.
-We see here that it can compress $1$-dimensional sets to $0$-dimensional sets.} \end{itemizeb}
+The theory in~\cite{DPL,Amb} guarantees that, if the velocity field is Sobolev or $BV$ and has bounded divergence, then there exists a unique regular Lagrangian flow associated to it.
+Regular Lagrangian flows associated to vector fields with zero divergence, as in the examples we construct, are volume-preserving.} We stress that the regular Lagrangian flow associated to our self-similar examples has the following additional properties: \begin{itemize} [leftmargin=30pt, itemsep=2pt]

-Moreover, a time-reparametrization of our example in Section~\ref{snake} gives an example of a bounded, compactly supported, divergence-free velocity field $u$ such that $u(t,\cdot) \in {\rm Lip}(\R^2)$ for almost every $0 \leq t \leq 1$, and for which there is no uniqueness of solutions for the associated continuity equation.
-Indeed, such a velocity field fails to belong to $L^1([0,1]; {\rm Lip} (\R^2))$: the ${\rm Lip}$ norm blows up as $t \downarrow 0$.
-This example improves on the result in~\cite{depauw} in the $BV$ case.